 Credit risk is the risk of loss associated with the counterparty's inability to fulfill its payment obligations.
-Due to the nature of cash being held in trust, the Corporation believes it has no significant credit risk.
+Due to the nature of cash being held with a major Canadian bank, the Corporation believes it has no significant credit risk.